 But when should you make that leap?
 How do you justify the cost of learning new skills?
 And what return on investment will make the journey worthwhile?
-Here are fifteen factors that might tip the scales.
+Here are sixteen factors that might tip the scales.

-If you’d like to measure your needs, rate each factor from 1 to 5, from ‘Not important to us’ to ‘A real gamechanger’.
+To measure your priorities, you can rate each factor from 1 to 5, from ‘Not important to us’ to ‘A real gamechanger’.
 (We’ve set the default for each factor to 3.)

 If you score 30 or more, you’ll know it’s worth taking some concrete steps towards a simple solution.
 And if you’re anywhere over 50, it’s worth testing higher-end solutions with bigger impact.

 Web books are Google-friendly

 We all want our work to appear first in people’s Google searches.
 But PDFs rank very low in Google’s index.

 Google does not want to point its users to PDFs.
 Web pages are a better browsing experience than PDFs, they are more likely to contain up-to-date information, and they carry extra metadata that Google can use to gauge relevance.

 Well-constructed web pages will quickly climb Google rankings, boosting your visitor numbers exponentially.

 Web books are mobile-friendly

 Roughly half the world’s web browsing happens on phones.
 So your publications have to be readable on screens of every imaginable size.
 Done right, websites adapt to stay beautiful at any screen size.
 For instance, on a small screen, text reflows at a sensible size, images shrink to fit, and elements that appear side-by-side on large screens stack vertically instead.